 On the software side of things, Microsoft, is now bringing some of the password-less authentication experience to its Azure cloud platform.
 Azure customers can now use the Microsoft Authenticator app to authenticate to hundreds of thousands of Active Directory apps, without a password.
 The app uses fingerprint or facial recognition, along with a username in order to authenticate the user, a combination that is becoming more and more common.
 Passwords are artifacts of an era when technology hadn’t yet caught up to the security requirements of users, and the advent of strong multifactor authentication systems is pushing them ever closer to the edge of irrelevance.

-Many individual apps support 2FA but Microsoft’s announcement of support for Azure AD in the Authenticator app makes it available across the company’s popular cloud platform.
+Many individual apps support 2FA but Microsoft’s announcement of support for Microsoft Entra ID in the Authenticator app makes it available across the company’s popular cloud platform.
 Microsoft announced the availability at its Ignite conference today, along with a number of other security enhancements.

 “The Authenticator app replaces your password with a more secure multi-factor sign-in that combines your phone and your fingerprint, face, or PIN.
 Using a multi-factor sign-in method, you can reduce compromise by 99.9 percent, and you can make the user experience simpler by eliminating passwords,” Rob Lefferts, corporate vice president of security at Microsoft, said.